noureddin/recite/README.md

 4. The ability to quiz yourself on any number of consecutive ayat, including for example a number of complete suar, an entire juz that starts in a sura and ends in another, etc.

-5. Tajweed&ndash;color-coding in the No-typing Othmani mode, or with no colorization.
+5. Tajweed&ndash;color-coding in the No-typing Uthmani mode, or with no colorization.

 6. The ability to use only the keyboard, only the mouse, only the touch-pad, or even only the touch screen.

 7. Being responsive and so adapts to virtually any device, from a large TV to a mobile phone.

 8. (For geeks) URL parameters to "pre-configure" the preferences and even what to recite.
 (Detailed below.)

+9. (For developers) Easy to embed in other web apps.
+(It'll be detailed later, but check [Zikr-uz-Zikr](https://github.com/noureddin/zz).)

 ### URL Parameters (for advanced users)